barbaradenney/portfolio/content/posts/ai-assisted-prototyping-tab-components-design-systems.md

 ### Option 2: Tabs with a Dropdown Menu

+Tabs that don't fit on screen move into a dropdown style menu.

 ![Tabs with dropdown menu prototype showing visible tabs and a dropdown for overflow tabs](/posts/ai-assisted-prototyping-tab-components-design-systems/tabs-with-dropdown.png)

 #### Pros